OpenTechSchool/html-css-beginners/core/berlin-underground.md

 forking.
 When you _fork_ someone's repository, you get a complete copy of their repository under your name.
 Then you are free to make any changes you want, it's _your code_ (well, except for the copyright).
-Your git repository is exactly the same as theirs.
+Your Git repository is exactly the same as theirs.
 The only difference in GitHub is that your repository will be shown as "forked from" theirs, so people know what the "real" repository is (but we all know that yours is so much better).